Letters on Sunspots: Christoph Scheiner

-As Cesi had feared, the hostile tone of the Letters on Sunspots towards Scheiner helped turn the Jesuits against Galileo.Jean Dietz Moss, Novelties in the Heavens: Rhetoric and Science in the Copernican Controversy, University of Chicago Press, 1993 p.100 In 1619, Mario Guiducci published A Discourse on Comets, which was actually mostly written by Galileo, and which included an attack on Scheiner, although its focus was the work of another Jesuit, Orazio Grassi.
+As Cesi had feared, the hostile tone of the Letters on Sunspots towards Scheiner helped turn the Jesuits against Galileo.
+In 1619, Mario Guiducci published A Discourse on Comets, which was actually mostly written by Galileo, and which included an attack on Scheiner, although its focus was the work of another Jesuit, Orazio Grassi.
 In 1623, Galileo wrote Il Saggiatore (The Assayer), which accused Scheiner of trying to steal Galileo's ideas.

 In 1624, on a visit to Rome, Scheiner discovered that in The Assayer, Galileo had accused him of plagiarism.
 Furious, he decided to stay in Rome and devote himself to proving his own expertise in sunspots.
 His major work on the topic was Rosa Ursina (1626–1630).
 It is widely believed, though there is no direct evidence, that the bitter dispute with Scheiner was a factor in bringing Galileo to trial in 1633, and indeed that Scheiner may have worked behind the scenes to bring the trial about.
 As a result of pursuing this dispute with Galileo and the years of research it entailed, Scheiner eventually became the world's leading expert on sunspots.